andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 3. Lambda validates JWT, generates SigV4 presigned WebSocket URL
 4. Frontend opens `new WebSocket(presignedUrl)`
 5. Connection lands directly on AgentCore Runtime
-6. Agent loads conversation history from AgentCore Memory
+6. Agent loads conversation history into context from AgentCore Memory
 7. User sends message over WebSocket
 8. Agent processes, uses tools if needed, streams response token-by-token
 9. Frontend renders each token as it arrives
 10. Connection stays open for follow-up messages

-No Lambda in the streaming path.
-No API Gateway managing frames.
-Just a browser talking to an agent.

 ## When to use this pattern